Why Saint Nick and Santa Claus are not the same – DW – 12/05/2024

 In Norway and Sweden, there is a story about a house spirit ("Tomte") who watched over the house and yard, but only if he was given enough food.
 Today, it is the Jultomte or Julenissen who brings presents on Christmas Eve — in exchange for food, of course.

 The Finnish Joulupukki was once a nasty figure, half man, half goat, who went around to people's homes demanding food, or he would abduct their children.
-At some point, however, the horns disappeared and the goat-man became a Christmas-man.
+At some point, however, the horns disappeared (as did the child abductions) and the goat-man became a Christmas-man.
+That's what he is still called in German — "Weihnachtsmann."

 So where does Santa Claus come in?